apokryphus/advanced-combat-system/README.md

 The primary purpose of this mod is to enable the player to use all humanoid NPC combat animations.

 The NPC animations are organized into 8 unique extra movesets:
-- Olgierd/1-Hand Sword
+- Olgierd + 1-Hand Sword
-- Spear/Staff/Halberd
+- Spear + Staff + Halberd
-- Eredin/Shield/1-Hand Sword
+- Eredin + Shield + 1-Hand Sword
-- Gregoire de Gorgon/2-Hand Sword
+- Gregoire de Gorgon + 2-Hand Sword
-- Imlerith/Caranthir/Caretaker
+- Imlerith + Caranthir + Caretaker
-- 1-Hand/2-Hand Hammer
+- 1-Hand Hammer + 2-Hand Hammer
-- Dettlaff/Bruxa/Alp
+- Dettlaff + Bruxa + Alp
-- 1-Hand/2-Hand Axe
+- 1-Hand Axe + 2-Hand Axe

 Geralt's default moveset is available for use at any time.
 ACS allows compatibility with other mods that alter it.
   - Recommended options are [SCAAR](https://www.nexusmods.com/witcher3/mods/5800) and [E3 Improved Combat Animations](https://www.nexusmods.com/witcher3/mods/3474).